-The plate on the girl’s bodies: Drug addicted, sexual abuse
+Signs on the girls: Drug addicted, sexual abuse

 Written on the bodies: MP Chor is obsessed with sex - MP Samai Sanun is obsessed with sex

-[The picture shows MPs receiving punishment after death.
-It is Thai Buddhists’ belief that people who misbehaved in their relationships have to face a punishment where they are forced to climb unceasingly on trees covered with thorns.
+[The picture shows MPs receiving punishment after death and alludes to morals scandals which were being exposed as Thaksin was being held up as a moral family man to contrast with tradtional, lechorous politicians.
+The scene is from a Thai Buddhists belief that people who misbehaved in their relationships have to face a punishment where they are forced to climb unceasingly on trees covered with thorns.
 If they are to climb down, there is a team of punishers using tridents to poke them.]